 All requests for adding, dropping, or withdrawing from courses must be submitted to the Registrar in writing using the Add/Drop Form.
-The academic advisor's signature is required.
+The academic advisor's signature is required when adding and/or dropping courses.
 See the Financial Section for financial implications of dropping a course.